Brooooooklyn/redux-epics-decorator/README.md

       }
       ```

-      all your actions and reducers would have prefix: `YourModule/`
+      all of your redux actions in this module would have prefix: `YourModule/`

     - DefineAction